 (iii) may make such orders as to the costs of the proceeding concerned or any step therein as it thinks fit.

-(6) Notwithstanding anything else in this section, if it appears to the Executive Director, Public Health, or a local government that an offence under this Part has been committed in respect of which a person (in this section called “the initial accused”) may be charged and the Executive Director, Public Health, or the local government is reasonably satisfied that the offence was due to the act or omission of another person (in this section called “the later accused”) the Executive Director, Public Health, or the local government may cause to be instituted proceedings against the later accused for that offence without proceedings first being instituted against the initial accused.
+(6) Notwithstanding anything else in this section, if it appears to the Executive Director, Public Health, or a local government that an offence under this Part has been committed in respect of which a person (in this section called the initial accused) may be charged and the Executive Director, Public Health, or the local government is reasonably satisfied that the offence was due to the act or omission of another person (in this section called the later accused) the Executive Director, Public Health, or the local government may cause to be instituted proceedings against the later accused for that offence without proceedings first being instituted against the initial accused.

 (7) In a proceeding instituted in accordance with subsection (6), the later accused may be charged with the offence with which the initial accused might have been charged and, on proof that that offence was due to the act or omission of the later accused, the later accused may be convicted of that offence.